Aayushkumr/healthtrack_medblocks/README.md

 ---

 ## Offline Functionality

-HealthTrack is designed to work entirely offline after the initial load.
+HealthTrack is designed to function entirely offline after the initial load.
 It:

 * Stores all patient data in the browser’s IndexedDB
 * Allows patient registration without an internet connection
-* Preserves full functionality offline
+* Maintains full functionality offline
 * Has no backend dependencies for core operations

 ---